defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

-The implementation of this host cell is quite straightforward:
+The implementation of this cell is straightforward:

 - We prepare a `UIHostingController` when setting a SwiftUI cell.
 The hosting controller view is installed to fill the entire cell content view.
-Note that creating a `UIHostingController` is in fact quite efficient.
+Such embedding is actually made possible by the fact that creating a `UIHostingController` is actually quite cheap.
 - When a cell is reused, the hosting controller view is removed and the controller itself is released.

-Now that we have a cell, it suffices to register it and return dequeued instances from our data source:
+Now that we have a cell, it suffices to register it and return dequeued instances from our data source, assigning it the corresponding SwiftUI cell:

 {% highlight swift %}
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {